"We're going to build a wall" - it's something we have heard US President Donald Trump say many times since he launched his presidential campaign.

-Those who agree with the wall being built believe that the United States is overwhelmed by illegal immigration.
+Those who agree with the wall being built believe that the US is overwhelmed by illegal immigration.

-Their opinion is that people who come to live and work in the country, without official permission from the United States government, are taking advantage of the United States' privileges and freedoms.
+Their opinion is that people who come to live and work in the country, without official permission from the government, are taking advantage of the country's privileges and freedoms.

 Many feel the wall will prevent illegal immigrants from coming into the country as easily.

 ...too many illegals are taking advantage of the United States taxpayers with no means of ever contributing to our society.

 A GoFundMe page was set up by US Army veteran Brian Kolfage.
 He believes that in the event that Congress refuses to pay for the wall, Donald Trump's supporters could pay for it instead.

 "If the 63 million people who voted for Trump each pledge $80, we can build the wall," he stated on his fundraising page.

 He has already raised $22.2 million.
 It's a long way off the $5.6 billion needed, but it is still a very large amount to raise.

 But what about the majority of citizens who do not believe the wall is a good idea?